ShowcaseSoftwareLtd/showcase-workshop-apis/rest-api/bi/README.md

 ### /api/v1/bi/users

 Output an array of all users (100 per request) within the workshop with the user information.
-It will also provide info on the groups they are in and showcases that they have access to.
+It will also provide info on the groups they are in and their role.

 ```
 {